tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/常见问题/实例相关问题_intl_en.md

 ### How do I view instance details in MongoDB?
-On the instance list page, click the name of an instance to go to its details page.
+On the instance list page, click the ID of an instance to go to its details page.

 ### How do I access a MongoDB instance?
 TencentDB for MongoDB can be connected using a variety of languages, such as Shell, PHP, Node.js, Java, and Python.